LacunaOmnibus/MontyLacuna/README.md

       altogether.
 I'm finding hints that the newest version of configparser may not be supporting that.
 Even if that's not the case, ExtendedInterpolation seems to be the source of the problem, and it's not providing that much benefit.

-- I can't replicate any of this.
+- I can't replicate any of the above.
 64 bit Windows 8, brand new 32-bit AS Python 3.4.1.0, brand new MontyLacuna .zip file, walked through the instructions and ended up being able to run ships_report.py just fine.
-    - I guess I need to re-try this with the 64-bit AS python.
+    - I guess I need to re-try this with the 64-bit AS python; I think I downloaded the 32-bit version.
+Whatever, I need to try again with both versions to confirm they both work.